2 staff members to Sen. Loeffler test positive for COVID

 The statement did not say whether the senator had close contact with the staff members or planned additional tests.
 An email to a spokesman was not immediately returned.

-“Senator Loeffler is more energized than ever to vote to confirm Amy Coney Barrett as the next Supreme Court Justice on Monday before returning home and traveling the state to meet with hardworking Georgians,” the statement said.
+The Centers for Disease Control and Prevention says people who have been in close contact with someone with COVID-19 should quarantine for two weeks.
+Loeffler was “more energized than ever to vote to confirm Amy Coney Barrett as the next Supreme Court Justice on Monday before returning home and traveling the state to meet with hardworking Georgians,” the statement said.

 Loeffler took office this past January after being appointed by Republican Gov. Brian Kemp to replace retiring GOP Sen. Johnny Isakson.